TageErik/PopbobHack/README.md

 Step 10: Download normal mcp and decompile it and open it

-Step 11: Use text difference checker to see which parts I added or removed in the files that were edited.
+Step 11: Use a text difference checker to see which parts I added or removed in the files that were edited.

 Step 12: blame obama if you fail at something